JLP-55/prework_study_guide/README.md

 ## Usage

 Notes on each topic to be covered in the bootcamp have been compiled.
-Each section, HTML, JavaScript, CSS and Git has its own section, and in addition, opening the DevTools consol will allow you to see JavaScript running.
+Each section, HTML, JavaScript, CSS and Git has its own sub-section, and in addition, opening the DevTools consol will allow you to see the list of topics to study.

 ## Credits